10 Cell Phone Etiquette Rules You Should Be Following—But Aren’t

 Avoid texting in work meetings

 You don’t want your boss looking up and seeing you texting away and completely ignoring what’s going on.
 Plus, if you’re the boss, it’s setting a bad example for your workers.
 Putting your phone on silent or the Do Not Disturb mode is a good idea in situations like these.
-Don’t miss these other business etiquette tips that could earn you a promotion.

 Turn off the phone in places such as a church, temple, or theater